DataFire/Integrations/integrations/generated/azure_notificationhubs/README.md

   * certificateKey `string`: The certificate key.
   * endpoint `string`: The endpoint of this credential.
   * keyId `string`: A 10-character key identifier (kid) key, obtained from your developer account
-  * thumbprint `string`: The Apns certificate Thumbprint
+  * thumbprint `string`: The APNS certificate Thumbprint
   * token `string`: Provider Authentication Token, obtained through your developer account

 ### BaiduCredential